-The features that characterise the diseases or organs resonate with the features of the planets which rule them – for example redness and heat is ruled by Mars.
+Mars rules the features that characterize the diseases or organs resonate with the features of the planets which rule them – for example, redness and heat.

-These underlying logical patterns were also used in treatments, where the shape, colour, taste and texture of the herbs and ingredients were believed to determine their medicinal virtues.
-Yellow flowering plants were used for liver complaints, while red and peppery herbs were considered good for fevers and haemorrhages.
-This was often referred to as the “doctrine of correspondences“, a system that assumed that the Almighty had inscribed in the plants of the earth secret signs and features that could be interpreted by Man.
+These underlying logical patterns were also used in treatments, where the shape, color, taste, and texture of the herbs and ingredients were believed to determine their medicinal virtues.
+Yellow flowering plants were used for liver complaints, while red and peppery herbs were considered good for fevers and hemorrhages.
+This was often referred to as the “doctrine of correspondences,” a system that assumed that the Almighty had inscribed in the plants of the earth secret signs and features that could be interpreted by Man.

 Books about Medieval Life